 Can one be issued a card on behalf of an institution or a company, which is then used by its members or employees?

 No. Companies cannot have customer cards, only individual humans.
 Again in this area we have had some bad experiences, as the cards continued to be used by former employees and films were not returned.
 The company then refused to repay us and we were left holding the bag.

 I don't live in Berlin but would like to rent films.
 Can they be sent to me by mail?

-No. It's currently not possible to be sent films by mail.
-If you're temporarily staying in Berlin, you can always rent with deposit.
+It's possible to rent by mail if you become a flatrate club member.
+Please enquire via email or by phone about the conditions.
+If you're only temporarily staying in Berlin, you can always rent with deposit.